mboate12/Biostatistics-Portfolio/R/README.md

 ## 📚 Academic Projects
 - **PUBH 6851 – Introduction to R for Public Health**
   Skills:
   - Managing and cleaning data in R using base functions and the tidyverse (`dplyr`, `tidyr`) for filtering, recoding, joining, and reshaping datasets.
   -  Creating and customizing visualizations with `ggplot2`, applying the grammar of graphics to explore and present public health data.

 - **PUBH 6862 – Applied Linear Regression Analysis**
   Pending...

 ---

-## 💡 Skills Highlighted
+## 💡 Skills in Development
 - Data wrangling with `dplyr`, `tidyr`, and `stringr`
 - Visualization using `ggplot2` (scatter, bar, mosaic, survival curves)
 - Reproducible reports with RMarkdown/Quarto